CaIlvin/ID-Assignment-2/README.md

 ## Testing

 1. Achievements:

-   i.
-Go to "Game" page
+- Go to "Game" page
-   ii.
-Earns 100k point for the run iii.
-A sidebar shows up at the bottom right, reading "Achievement unlocked!" iv.
-User go back to home page and click on the trophy icon
+- Earns 100k point for the run
+- A sidebar shows up at the bottom right, reading "Achievement unlocked!"
+- User go back to home page and click on the trophy icon
-   v.
-Display all achievements that are locked and unlocked
+- Display all achievements that are locked and unlocked

+Difference on mobile:

-On mobile, the landing page background is changed to color shifting.
+- On mobile, the landing page background is changed to color shifting.
 The game page and secret page is not optimized for mobile

-- Background music not working.
+- Background music not working upon landing.
 Button that redirects to home page will enable it
 - On smaller screen, defeating aliens will occassionally drop them impromptly, without having to defeat the whole group

 ## Credits